Dashticz/dashticz/docs/blocks/specials/dial.rst

 Dimmer
 ~~~~~~

-You can use the ring just like a dimmer slider.
+You can use the dial just like a dimmer slider.
 Click on the dial to switch the dimmer on/off.

 .. image :: ./img/dial_dimmer.jpg
 ::